bootcmatch/BootCMatch/README.md

 >     Bootstrap AMG based on Compatible Matching version 0.9 This is the software package described in the paper:
  P. D'Ambra, S. Filippone, P. Vassilevski
- BootCMatch: a software package for bootstrap AMG based on graph weighted matching submitted, 2017
+ BootCMatch: a software package for bootstrap AMG based on graph weighted matching,, submitted, 2017

 It contains  the following components: